jstnhuang/crowdmr/design.md

 reduce(k2, list(v2)) -> list(v2)
 ```

-The mappers will write their intermediate outputs into cloud storage, rather than local storage.
-Likewise, the reducers will write the intermediate outputs from cloud storage instead of from the local storage of the mappers.
+The mappers will send the intermediate output to the job tracker to write to the creator's disk, rather than the mapper's disk.
+Likewise, the reducers will receive the intermediate output from the job creator instead of from the local storage of the mappers.
+The reducers will send the final output to the job tracker.

-## WebRTC
+## Peer to peer connection
-WebRTC is a relatively new technology.
-However, we use the PeerJS library, which vastly simplifies the setup and usage.
-PeerJS uses a publicly available STUN server from Google.
+The peer-to-peer connections will be established between the job tracker and the clients using WebRTC.
+WebRTC requires some server support for a "signalling" process, in which browsers establish a peer-to-peer connection.
+We will use the PeerJS library, which vastly simplifies the setup and usage of WebRTC.

 ## Security and trustworthiness
 Our system allows job creators to pass arbitrary Javascript to clients to execute.
-Additionally, clients may send back arbitrary data to the job tracker.
+Additionally, clients may send back arbitrary data to the job tracker to write on the job creator's disk.
 It is interesting to think about how this system could be made secure.
 However, security is not an explicit goal for this project.

+There are several possible mitigations of the security risks of our system.
+It may be possible, for example, to sanitize the Javascript run by the clients using some library like Google Caja.
+We would also need to sanitize data, to ensure that evaluating the data doesn't lead to some kind of exploit.
+We could also prompt the client to review the mapper and reducer code sent by the job tracker, and only run the code if the client accepts.

+The client could overwhelm the server with bogus results.
+The Filesystem API will enforce a limit on storage.
+However, the client can still ruin the job by sending back lots of fake results, or taking up so much storage that other clients can't proceed.
+One possible mitigation is to enforce a limit on the amount of data a client can send for a write.
+This assumes the job creator knows an upper bound on the size of the results.
+Another possible mitigation is for the job creator to randomly insert test cases into the data.
+The job tracker can ignore any client that gets any test case wrong.